Skip to main content

 4. Subsections 4.16.070.A.1 and 4.16.070.A.2 do not apply if the prohibited financial interest is shared with a substantial segment of the public, as defined by rule by the Ethics and Elections Commission.
 The Rule will consider if the elected official is elected by a district or citywide.

 5. Application to City elected officials and legislative matters.
-Subsections 4.16.070.A.1 ((and)), 4.16.070.A.2, and 4.16.070.A.3 do not apply to an elected official's participation in legislative matters if the elected official publicly discloses any financial interest or conflict of interest prior to participating in a legislative matter. ((: a.
+Subsections 4.16.070.A.1 ((and)), 4.16.070.A.2, and 4.16.070.A.3 do not apply to an elected official's participation in legislative matters if the elected official publicly discloses any financial interest or conflict of interest prior to participating in a legislative matter using the procedure in subsection 4.16.070.A.5.a. ((: a.
 The legislative matter establishes or adjusts assessments, taxes, fees, or rates for water, utility, or other broadly provided public services or facilities that are applied equally, proportionally, or by the same percentage to the elected official's interest and other businesses, properties, or individuals subject to the assessment, tax, fee, or rate and a disclosure is made in accordance with subsection 4.16.070.A.6, or 6.
 Before participating in a matter covered by subsection 4.16.070.A.5, the elected official must publicly disclose any financial interest or conflict of interest.))
-An elected official must post a written disclosure on the official's City webpage and file a copy with the Executive Director and the City Clerk.
-A Councilmember shall additionally make such a disclosure on the public record at an open public meeting of the Council or one of its committees at which the legislative matter is discussed. ((The Councilmember shall also, before participating in that legislative matter at any subsequent Council or committee meeting, repeat the oral disclosure on the public record of that meeting. a.))
-If ((a Councilmember)) an elected official is charged with a violation of subsection 4.16.070.A.1 or 4.16.070.A.2 or 4.16.070.A.3 and asserts as an affirmative defense that a disclosure under this subsection ((4.16.070.A.6)) 4.16.070.A.5 was made, the burden of proof is on the ((Councilmember)) elected official to show that a proper disclosure was made.
+However, if the elected official’s financial interest is impacted to a greater or less extent than that of other members of the same professions, occupations, classes, or groups affected by the legislative matter, it is a violation of subsection 4.16.070.A.1 for an elected official to participate in the legislative matter.

 * * *

-Section 3.
+Section 5.
 This ordinance shall take effect as provided by Seattle Municipal Code Sections 1.04.020 and 1.04.070.

 Passed by the City Council the ________ day of _________________________, 2025, and signed by me in open session in authentication of its passage this ________ day of _________________________, 2025.